-Statement of case in support of a Determination that a statutory EIA is not required
+Statement of case in support of a Determination that a statutory EIA is not required criteria, reference to consultations undertaken and review of available information has not identified the need for a statutory EIA.

 This is a relevant project in terms of section 55A(16) of the Roads (Scotland) Act 1984 as it is a project for the improvement of a road and the works (together with any area occupied by apparatus, equipment, machinery, materials, plant, spoil heaps, or other such facilities or stores required during the period of construction) exceed 1 ha.